Skip to content

 photo of layered lighting over a credenza, two table lamps

-Lighting decides whether cabinetry feels like a set piece or like clutter.
-I can’t help but think most homes would feel instantly more expensive if people stopped relying on one overhead light and called it a day.
+Lighting decides whether cabinetry feels composed or simply large.
+Most rooms would look more expensive immediately if people stopped relying on one overhead light and called it finished.

 • Task layer: two lamps on a long console table creates symmetry, especially for a sofa console table setup.